 - Plug up hidden sinkholes: sometimes, money is being lost in areas where it really shouldn’t be

-- Maximise revenue: by eliminating wasteful expenses and maximising your tax deductibles, you stand to gain a significant amount of revenue
+- Maximize revenue: by eliminating wasteful expenses and maximizing your tax deductibles, you stand to gain a significant amount of revenue

 - Create opportunities for growth: knowingly exactly where your money is going, and how effectively it is being spent, is a huge aid in planning out and achieving future growth

 To optimize your expense tracking procedure, make sure to implement the following best practices:

 Make Sure Your Expense Policy is Fair, Firm, and Clear

 Your expense policy needs to be firm, it needs to be fair, and it needs to be unambiguous.
 ‘Exceptions’ should be reserved for exceptional circumstances; make sure that this is understood by employees, managers, and clients.

 When devising your expense policy, it is important to prioritize ease of communication; you don’t want your employees to have to slog through a textbook to be able to gain a solid grasp of the policy.
 Simplicity is key, which brings us to the next point…

 First of all, the simpler the process, the more likely people are to comply.
 While you may be able to strong-arm your employees into drowning in a pool of bureaucracy every time they want to file an expense, your clients will be harder to convince.